 poet, Editor, and Educator in Montreal, Québec, Canada

-Santos regularly works with at-risk communities and teaches at The Thomas More Institute.
-He was the longtime poetry editor for the Quebec Writers' Federation's online literary journal, carte blanche.
-He is currently the magazine’s Editor in Chief.
+Santos regularly works with at-risk communities as a creative writing instructor and as a course designer and leader at The Thomas More Institute.
+He is the Editor in Chief of the Quebec Writers' Federation's carte blanche magazine.

-He lives in Montreal with his wife and two children.
+He is an adoptee of Cambodian, Portuguese, and Spanish heritage.
+He lives in Tiohtià:ke/Montréal with his wife and two children.